 As the workspace industry continues its remarkable growth, potential members have an increasing number of spaces to choose from.
-So it’s essential that your website catch—and keep—the attention of people browsing for coworking space, meeting rooms, a virtual office, mail services, event space etc.
+So it’s essential that your flexible office space or coworking space website catch—and keep—the attention of people browsing for community and prospects, including easy access to meeting rooms, virtual office plans, mail services, event space etc.

 If potential members encounter a website that is slow, sluggish, non-intuitive, confusing to navigate or lacking essential functionality, they will leave and move on to another one.

 It’s easy to set-it-and-forget-it when it comes to your workspace website, but it’s important to revisit and update it regularly to turn casual web searchers into leads, customers and members.
 Here are six telltale signs that it’s time to update your workspace website.